nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 ### Mapped reads filtering
 To filter for the mapped reads the command **samtools view -b -F SLGFSK35.bam >SLGFSK35.bam and samtools view -b -F SLGFSK36.bam >SLGFSK36.bam.**
-Their were 21200965 mapped reads for  SLGFSK35.bam  and 32643682 mapped reads for SLGFSK36.bam
+There were 21200965 mapped reads for  SLGFSK35.bam  and 32643682 mapped reads for SLGFSK36.bam

 ### Duplicates removal
 During library construction sometimes there's introductio of PCR (Polymerase Chain Reaction) duplicates, these duplicates usually can result in false SNPs (Single Nucleotide Polymorphisms), whereby the can manifest themselves as high read depth support.
 A low number of duplicates (<5%) in good libraries is considered standard.